GERMAN FLASH CARD PROGRAM Use this program to practice the vocabulary for University of Michigan courses.

 most frequent German words (these 200 or so words

-If you would like to systematically learn the 4,000 most frequent German words, an excellent resource is A Frequency Dictionary of German, by Randall L. Jones and Erwin Tschirner, published by Routledge in 2006, ISBN: 0-415-31632-4.
-The 4,000 most frequent German words are listed in order, and alphabetically in the index, and an example sentence is given for each word.
+- A Frequency Dictionary of German, by Randall L. Jones and Erwin Tschirner.
+Lists the 4,000 most frequent German words in order, and alphabetically in the index.
+An example sentence is given for each word.

 - about.com's list of the 100 most frequent German words Includes some annotations, and links to some related lists.

-- languageguide.org Awesome site, focused mostly on nouns.
+- languageguide.org Focused mostly on nouns.
 Choose a category of words, roll your mouse over the images to see and hear the German, and take some simple tests to practice the words.